 Children emulate their parents.
 It’s just the way it is.
 You have remarkable influence just through the behavior you model every day to your kids.

 Be willing to challenge yourself to remain creatively active in the evenings.
-Rather than sitting in front of the TV, help stimulate creative play with your kids.
+Rather than sitting in front of the TV, help to stimulate creative play with your kids.
 Paint.
 Write.
 Create a story with your kids.
-Work your own creative muscle… while you engage your kids.
+But work your own creative muscle…while you engage your kids.